quicwg/base-drafts/draft-ietf-quic-qpack.md

   also contain duplicate field lines.
 An HTTP message can include both header field and trailer field sections.

-Field block:
+Representation:

-: The compressed representation of a field section.
+: An instruction which represents a field line, possibly by reference to the dynamic and static tables.

 Encoder:

-: An implementation which transforms a field section into a field block.
+: An implementation which transforms a field section into a series of representations.

 Decoder:

-: An implementation which transforms a field block into a field section.
+: An implementation which transforms a series of representations into a field section.

 Absolute Index: